webwizarding/hack/hackviser/labs/Basic Unrestricted File Upload.md

 ```
 The script itself allows us to use the file to execute cmd/terminal commands through accessing the file through the uploaded link

-I saved this as `photo.php.` to exploit the improper validation of file extensions
+I saved this as `photo.php` to exploit the improper validation of file extensions

 ---